metacpan/metacpan-cpan-extracted/distros/C/Chicken-Ipsum/README.md

 Often when developing a website or other application, it's important to have placeholders for content.
-This module generates prescribed amounts of clucking, cawing and other chicken-y noises.
+This module generates prescribed amounts of clucking, cawing, and other chicken-y noises.

 ## Usage